cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - JCT  Visualization and explanation of Android's unlock pattern (AUP)
 - JCT  Visualization of the results of different validity models for certificates (uses sliders to quickly adjust the parameters)
-- JCT  PQC signature schemes (WOTS, MSS, XMSS-MT), and so visualization and explanation of Merkle tree and post-quantum resistant signatures
+- JCT  PQC signature schemes (WOTS, MSS, XMSS-MT, SPINCS+), and so visualization and explanation of Merkle tree and post-quantum resistant signatures